cs109group18/project/data_integration_cleaning.md

 * Around 4% of MSA descriptions differed from what we obtained from the FBI Database.
 These cases were manually updated.

-* One key challenge we identified during our quality check of the code was change in column definitions for Education census table ocer time.
+* One key challenge we identified during our quality check of the code was change in column definitions for Education census table over time.
 The column "no_9th_25_ovr" got renamed in 2010 through 2014.
-This metadata inconsistency was addressed and corrected in Python.
+This metadata inconsistency was addressed and corrected using Python.

 **Lack of Data for Puerto Rico:**